denten-books/plain-text/2-device.md

 to mere functionalism.
 Reading and writing should, these thinkers intuit, leave something behind.
 A text must be somehow "joined and united" with the body, to paraphrase Descartes.
-For understanding to happen words must continue to produce meaning independent of their ordinating inscription.
-Internalists like Searle hold that the inscription and the mental state must achieve a measure of accordance.
-Functional appearances are not enough.
+For understanding to happen words must continue to produce meaning independent of the original inscription.
+Internalists like Searle hold that the inscription and the mental state should also achieve a measure of structural accordance.
+Functional, outward appearances are not enough.

 Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between writing and its impression on the mind.
 At the